ofirlevy/repcount/README.md

 ----------------------------------------------------

 1. connect a web cam
 2. run live_count/live_rep.py

 Alternatively, You can stream from file using:
 live_count/live_rep.py -i "file_name"
-You can try as an input our captured long live video, located at data/vid_live
+You can try as an input our captured long live video, located at data/cam i.e: live_rep.py -i ../data/cam/live.avi

 running YTIO benchmark